Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 • Social media pages, if they are active

 If you offer unique amenities like pull-through sites, dog parks, or EV charging stations, highlight them too.
+They can be the tipping point that compels someone to book a spot at your RV park.

 Step 5: Set Your Service Area Correctly